AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 In the example shown here, to help GNATprove discharge the postcondition of ``P``, we want to assert that it holds separately in every branch of an :ada:`if` statement.
-Since in these assertions, unlike in ``P``'s postconditions, we cannot use the :ada:`‘Old` attribute to access the initial value of the parameter ``X``, we must resort to introducing a local ghost constant ``X_Init`` for this value.
+Since in these assertions, unlike in ``P``'s postconditions, we cannot use the :ada:`'Old` attribute to access the initial value of the parameter ``X``, we must resort to introducing a local ghost constant ``X_Init`` for this value.